AnnaIndyukova/AnnaIndyukova/README.md

 ## Hi there 👋

+With over 10 years of experience in software development within the fintech and accounting sectors (utilizing technologies such as 1C and PL/SQL), I have successfully transitioned to web development.
+I am now focused on creating full-stack applications, using React and TypeScript for the frontend, and Node.js, Express, and MongoDB for the backend.

 <!--
 **AnnaIndyukova/AnnaIndyukova** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.